 KU's environmental assessment graduate programs are designed for students interested in a wide range of environmental issues.
 Courses are offered online and at the KU Edwards Campus in Overland Park.
-The environmental assessment graduate programs combine physical and natural science with project management and communications training to develop science professionals with the skills to accurately collect and clearly communicate data, as well as successfully lead teams.
+The environmental assessment graduate programs combine physical and natural science, resilience, and sustainability principles with project management and communications training to develop science professionals with the skills to accurately collect, synthesize, and clearly communicate data, develop and implement solutions, and successfully lead teams.

 What environmental assessment graduate programs are available at KU?

 KU offers three options for environmental assessment programs.
 The Environmental Assessment Professional Science Masters and graduate certificate can be completed fully online, or in-person/hybrid format at the KU Edwards Campus in Overland Park.
 The Environmental Justice graduate certificate is a hybrid program which can be completed at the Edwards Campus or the KU Lawrence Campus.
 See the choices below and download the program guides for more information.
 Each guide provides the program’s curriculum, career paths, admissions information, tuition and more.

 Accelerated Master’s Degree (4+1)